The Cannabis Conundrum: Regulated vs. Unregulated

 Comparing the Two Markets

 The comparison between the two markets is analogous to the broader food industry.
 Imagine buying grapes from a supermarket like Kroger.
 If the grapes are moldy, you can return them and potentially get a refund or replacement.
 There is a chain of accountability from the retailer to the supplier, ensuring a certain standard of quality.
-In the unregulated market, buying grapes from an anonymous seller leaves you with no such guarantees.
+In the unregulated market, buying grapes – flower, concentrates, or cart pens – from an anonymous seller leaves you with no such guarantees.

 The same principle applies to cannabis.
 While regulated markets are not perfect and can sometimes fail in maintaining the highest quality standards, they at least provide a structured system for addressing issues.
 Regulations require testing for contaminants, proper labeling, and adherence to safety standards.
 These regulations are designed to protect consumers, even if they occasionally fall short in execution.